 This list notes UK by-elections that have taken place more than three months after the vacancy.Jump to full report >>

 A by-election takes place in the House of Commons when a seat becomes vacant, either through the Member of Parliament dying or resigning the seat.
+This list notes by-elections that have taken place more than three months after the vacancy.

 A writ must be moved in the House of Commons to trigger each by-election that takes place.
 It is customary for a member of the party which previously held the seat to move the writ.
 Normally, this takes place not long after the seat becomes vacant, so that the seat’s constituents are not left without representation in the House for longer than necessary.
 Occasionally, however, there may be a significant delay between the vacancy and the by-election, or the vacancy and the issuing of the writ.